 Each year, human activities transport hundreds of species intentionally or non-intentionally to other parts of the planet.
-At the same time, environmental and human pressures such as land use and climatic changes are reshaping the distribution of biological communities and of ecosystems.
+At the same time, human-driven pressures such as land use and climatic changes are reshaping the distribution of biological communities and of ecosystems.

 So, how are these processes reshaping the distribution of life on Earth?